 - Monitoring of guest’s health.
 Every group will be emailed a self-assessment prior to their trip and a checklist will be available on sign in to review their declaration of health again, including:

 - have you experienced a new onset of cold or flu-like symptoms within the last 14 days?

-- have you been in close contact with anyone with Covid-19 related symptoms in the last 14 days?
+- have you been in close contact with anyone with Covid-19 in the last 14 days?

 - have you travelled outside of Canada in the last 14 days?

 - do you consent to contact tracing?

-- Enforcing physical distancing of at least 2m whenever possible and use of non-medical masks (buff style face coverings for safety and comfort), when physical distancing isn’t possible.
+- Enforcing physical distancing of at least 2m whenever possible and use of non-medical masks (buff style face coverings for safety and comfort), when indoors or riding the bus.